ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • Compensator 2 (Green): Decent budget alternative

-• Reduces per-shot dispersion, which helps the weapon re-center more quickly between shots
+• Reduces per-shot dispersion, helping the weapon re-center more quickly between shots

 • Delivers the best "feel" during rapid follow-up shots